freenas/freenas-docs/userguide/services.rst

 restricting them from logging into the system using :command:`ssh`.
 To configure this scenario, go to
 :menuselection:`Account --> Users --> View Users`,
-select the user and click "Modify User", and change the user's "Shell" to *scponly*.
+select the user and click :guilabel:`Modify User`, and change the user's :guilabel:`Shell` to *scponly*.
 Repeat for each user that needs restricted SSH access.

 Test the configuration from another system by running the :command:`sftp`, :command:`ssh`, and :command:`scp` commands as the